+Vascular occlusion resulting in ischemia/necrosis and visual disturbances including blindness have been reported following injection of any soft tissue filler in the face especially in the nose, glabella, periorbital areas, nasolabial folds, and cheek, with a time to onset ranging from immediate to a few weeks following injection.
 Vascular compromise may occur due to an inadvertent intravascular injection or as a result of vascular compression associated with implantation of any injectable product.
 This may manifest as blanching, discoloration, necrosis or ulceration at the implant site or in the area supplied by the blood vessels affected; or rarely as ischemic events in other organs due to embolisation.

 Isolated rare cases of ischemic events affecting the eye leading to visual loss, and the brain resulting in cerebral infarction, following facial aesthetic treatments have been reported.

-Visual disturbances including blindness have been reported following injection of hyaluronic acid fillers into the nose, glabella, periorbital areas, and/or cheek, with a time to onset ranging from immediate to a few days following injection.
-Reported treatments include anticoagulant, epinephrine, aspirin, hyaluronidase, steroid treatment and hyperbaric oxygen.
-Outcomes ranged from resolved to ongoing at the time of last contact.
-Events requiring medical intervention, and events where resolution information is not available were reported.
-In these cases, the product was injected into the highly vascularized areas of the glabella, nose, and periorbital area, which are outside the device indications for use (See Warnings section).
+Reported treatments include anticoagulant, epinephrine, aspirin, hyaluronidase, steroid treatment, analgesics, antibiotics, local wound care, drainage, surgery and hyperbaric oxygen.
+Outcome of the events ranged from resolved to ongoing at the time of last contact.
+In many of the events requiring medical intervention the patient was injected into the highly vascularized areas of the glabella, nose, and periorbital area, which are outside the device indications for use (See Warnings section).